ldbc/ldbc_graphalytics/README.md

 ### Participate in competitions
 LDBC Graphalytics hosts bi-annual competitions for graph processing platforms.
 Are you interested in the state-of-the-art performance?
 View the competition results of previous editions in [our website](https://graphalytics.org/competition).
 Do you want to impress others with the excellent performance of your platform?
 Follow the detailed instructions in the manual on [submitting your benchmark results](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Submitting-Result).

+### Deploying Maven Artifacts

+We use a manual process for deploying Maven artifacts.

+1. Clone the [`graphalytics-mvn` repository](https://github.com/ldbc/graphalytics-mvn) next to the driver repository's directory.

+2. In the driver repository, run:

+    ```bash
+    ./package-mvn-artifacts.sh
+    ```

+3. Go to the `graphalytics-mvn` directory, check whether the JAR files are correct.

+4. Commit and push.